yanxu1995/yanxu1995/README.md

 ### Hi there 👋
 I'm YAN,Xu.
 🔭 A System Engineer.
-🌱 Working on Human-Computer Interaction.
+🌱 Researched on Human-Computer Interaction.
 👯 Chinese, English, Japanese available.
 📫 Mail:yanxu199508@gmail.com
 😄 Expert of Knowing a little bit of everything.